smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Calling a Phone Number/index.md

 ## Detecting if DialNumber is Available

 `DialNumber` is a newer RPC, so there is a possibility that not all head units will support it.
-To see if `DialNumber` is supported, you may look at !@[iOS]`SDLManager`'s `systemCapabilityManager.hmiCapabilities.phoneCall` property after the ready handler is called !@ @![android, javaSE, javaEE] the `HMICapabilities` that can be retrieved using `SystemCapabilityManager`.!@.
+To see if `DialNumber` is supported, you may look at
+@![iOS]`SDLManager`'s `systemCapabilityManager.hmiCapabilities.phoneCall` property after the ready handler is called !@ @![android, javaSE, javaEE] the `HMICapabilities` that can be retrieved using `SystemCapabilityManager`.!@.

 @![iOS]
 ##### Objective-C